OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-env/launch4j.md

 ## launch4j Configuration ##

-The luanch4j software uses a file `bin/TSTool.l4j.ini` in the TSTool installation folder, which is version-controlled in the `cdss-app-tstool-main` repository in folder `installer/common` folder.
+The launch4j software uses a file `bin/TSTool.l4j.ini` in the TSTool installation folder, which is version-controlled in the `cdss-app-tstool-main` repository in folder `installer/common` folder.
 This is used by launch4j at run-time to configure the Java Runtime Environment.
-The following command line parameters are used by default, but can be changed after the software is intalled:
+The following command line parameters are used by default, but can be changed after the software is installed:

 |**Parameter**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|**Description**|
 |--|--|